 If you have never tried brie mac and cheese, you are in for a real treat.
 Creamy brie cheese is made into the easiest pasta sauce ever and sprinkled with breadcrumbs or crushed Ritz Crackers.

-This brie mac and cheese truly tastes like it uses a bunch of rare and fancy ingredients and took a bunch of time to perfect.
+This brie cheese macaroni truly tastes like it uses a bunch of rare and fancy ingredients and took a bunch of time to perfect.

 Even the newest cook can make brie cheese mac and cheese in no time.
 I have taught this recipe to so many people who have really loved the end result.